-The Alliance brings together Virginia higher education security practitioners, who developed and maintain security programs widely emulated by other institutions, and researchers responsible for creating cybersecurity instruction and research programs nationally recognized for excellence.
-VA SCAN is made up of security professionals from George Mason University, James Madison University, the University of Virginia, Virginia Tech, and the Virginia Commonwealth University as well as researchers and staff from the Center for Security Information Systems at George Mason University, the Institute for Infrastructure and Information Assurance at James Madison University, and the joint George Mason/James Madison Critical Infrastructure Protection Project.
+The Alliance brings together Virginia higher education security practitioners who developed and maintain security programs widely emulated by other institutions, and researchers who create cybersecurity instruction and research programs nationally recognized for excellence.
+VASCAN is made up of security professionals from George Mason University, James Madison University, the University of Virginia, Virginia Tech, and the Virginia Commonwealth University as well as researchers and staff from the Center for Security Information Systems at George Mason University, the Institute for Infrastructure and Information Assurance at James Madison University, and the joint George Mason/James Madison Critical Infrastructure Protection Project.

 The Alliance benefits to the Commonwealth are: